Spring Tree Sale

 Created by Pheasants Forever, these seed mixes have been designed by wildlife professionals to provide diverse high-quality long-lasting wildlife habitat, meet Ohio Department of Agriculture standards and exceed NRCS conservation standards.
 Both of these seed mixes meet criteria set forth by Natural Resources Conservation Service (NRCS) for the Conservation Stewardship Program (CStP).
 In addition they also meet criteria set forth by Farm Service Agency (FSA) for Conservation Reserve Program (CRP) practice CP42 - Pollinator Habitat.
 If you are purchasing seed for either of these programs, please be sure to follow all standards and specifications as directed from NRCS and/or FSA.
 Seed sold in 1/2 acre increments.
 Quantity listed is pure live seed (PLS).

-Ohio Pollinator Seed Mix - Species and price details will be available on our website athensswcd.org as soon as they are available.
+Ohio Pollinator Seed Mix - Species and price details will be available at www.athensswcd.org as soon as they are available.

-Ohio Pollinator (NO GRASSES) Seed Mix Species and price details will be available on our website athensswcd.org as soon as they are available.
+Ohio Pollinator (NO GRASSES) Seed Mix Species and price details will be available at www.athensswcd.org as soon as they are available.

 Wild Ginger (Asarum candensis) This native spring wildflower is usually grown in woodland gardens, native plant gardens, or used as edging in landscapes.
 Easily grown in a variety of soil types in part shade to full shade.
 Spreads slowly by rhizomes.
 Height is 4-8 inches at maturity.
 Plant 8-12 inches apart.
 25 bulbs per packet.